By Frank Rotering | November 19, 2019

 Let me now address the second issue: why did our species not use its impressive brainpower to respond rationally to overshoot after it occurred?
 One reason for this self-destructive behavior is already clear: humankind's natural tendency is to follow its biological drives by increasing its consumption and population levels.
 Reversing overshoot would have meant opposing this tendency and frustrating these drives.
 Especially in the rich world, where the forbidden fruit of unsustainable consumption has long been standard fare, this reversal is strongly resisted.

-Another key factor is the capitalist economy that arose several centuries ago to further satisfy our biological demands.
+Another key factor is the capitalist economy that arose several centuries ago to increase production and further satisfy our biological demands.
 Because of this historical role, capitalism is a growth-dependent system.
 Like those sharks that must swim constantly or die, it must expand without major interruptions or founder.
 The dominant element in a capitalist society is the group that owns and controls the economy's major assets - its ruling class.
 This group faced a vexing historical dilemma when overshoot occurred.